sou6av/manpower-app/README.md

 - **IEDC CEV** and **Tinkerhub CEV** for organizing the Hack4Ease hackathon
 - **Evolvia** event organizers
 - All open-source libraries and tools used in this project
-- The local manpower service providers who inspired this solution
+- The local labour service providers who inspired this solution

 ## Contact